-A. In old liberated areas, land reform has in some places been thoroughly enforced, and there exists a foundation of several years' organized production.
-In other places land reform has been largely carried out, so that the bulk of the peasantry has obtained production materials and tools.
+A. In old liberated areas, land reform has in some places been thoroughly enforced. there exists a foundation of several years' organized production. other places land reform has been largely carried out, so that the bulk of the peasantry has obtained production materials and tools.
 These areas are in a position to increase production.

-expected to raise the production level 10 per cent higher than that of 1949.
+The average old area is expected to raise the production level 10 per cent higher than that of 1949.